ibm-cloud-docs/apiconnect/getting-started.md

 3. In the navigation list, expand **API Connect** and click **Services**.

-4. On the Services page, expand the row for your company's {{site.data.keyword.apiconnect_short}} Reserved plan.
+4. On the Services page, display the provider organizations for your company's {{site.data.keyword.apiconnect_short}} Reserved service by expanding the row that displays the service name.
+Your administrator can tell you which provider organization you belong to.

-   Provider organizations belong to Reserved plans, so you need to expand the Reserved plan service to see the list of associated provider organizations.
+   Provider organizations belong to Reserved instances, so you need to expand your Reserved instance to see the list of associated provider organizations.
 Each provider organization is labelled as "Provider Organization" in the "Plan" column.
-If your company has multiple Reserved plans and you don't know which one to use, expand each one until you see your provider organization.
+If your company has multiple Reserved instances and you don't know which one to use, just expand each one until you see your provider organization.

 5. Click the name of a provider organization to start the {{site.data.keyword.apiconnect_short}} API Manager.